Felicity Goodyear-Smith: Academic qualifications

 Goodyear-Smith obtained a Diploma in Obstetrics in 1983 from the University of Auckland, New Zealand.
 In 1987 she obtained Vocational Registration as a General Practitioner with the Medical Council of New Zealand and became a Member of the Royal New Zealand College of General Practitioners (MRNZCGP) in 1992.
-She did her doctorate at the University of Auckland and wrote a 2011 doctoral thesis titled Evolution of the eCHAT: Case-finding to improve health and happiness.
+She did her doctorate at the University of Auckland, supervised by Bruce Arroll and Sunny Collings, and wrote a 2011 doctoral thesis titled Evolution of the eCHAT: Case-finding to improve health and happiness.

-She is a Member of the Royal Society of New Zealand (MRSNZ).
-In 2008 she became a Member, and in 2014 a Fellow, of the Faculty of Forensic & Legal Medicine, (MFFLM, RCP) Royal College of Physicians.
-She became a Distinguished Fellow, Royal New Zealand College of General Practitioners FRNZCGP (Dist) in 2016.
-The award was made "for her services to fostering and contributing to research and academic teaching in general practice."
+In 2008, she became a member of the Royal Society of New Zealand (MRSNZ).
+In 2014, she became a fellow of the Faculty of Forensic & Legal Medicine (MFFLM) as well as the Royal College of Physicians (RCP).
+She became a distinguished fellow at the Royal New Zealand College of General Practitioners (FRNZCGP) in 2016.
+The award was granted to her for her services in fostering and contributing to research and academic teaching in general practice.

 Clinical appointments

-In 1978 Goodyear-Smith was Ship's Surgeon to the 'Marco Polo' of Dominion Far East Line.
+In 1978, Goodyear-Smith was Ship's Surgeon to the 'Marco Polo' of Dominion Far East Line.

-In 1979 Goodyear-Smith traveled to Jamaica and held positions as Junior Registrar in Obstetrics & Gynaecology, Victoria Lying-In Hospital, Kingston; Medical Officer, Family Planning Clinics and Venereology Clinics, Kingston; Medical Officer, Red Hill Health Centre and Police Medical Officer, Kingston, Jamaica from 1979 to 1981.
+In 1979, Goodyear-Smith travelled to Jamaica and held positions as Junior Registrar in Obstetrics & Gynaecology, Victoria Lying-In Hospital, Kingston; Medical Officer, Family Planning Clinics and Venereology Clinics, Kingston; Medical Officer, Red Hill Health Centre and Police Medical Officer, Kingston, Jamaica from 1979 to 1981.

+After attaining her qualification as a general practitioner, and starting a relationship with John Potter, son of Centrepoint leader Bert Potter, she and John moved in to the commune next to Bert's residence.
+She began serving as the community's resident GP from 1989 onwards.
+After news of the community's systemic levels of sexual abuse broke in 1991 - John and Bert both being convicted on charges of child abuse - Goodyear-Smith became a vocal defender of the commune and its practices.